Spiek/redust/README.md

 ## ReCoTeC - Redis Container Templates for C++

-ReCoTeC provides easy plattform intependant access for Qt-C++ applications to access data stored in Redis using C++-Container-Class-Templates.
+ReCoTeC provides easy plattform intependant access for Qt-C++ applications to access data stored in Redis using C++\-Container-Class-Templates.

-ReCoTeC don't save anything locally, all actions are forwarded directly to redis.
+All Template Classes are acting as direct proxies to Redis, so nothing is saved or processed locally.

-###Supported Types
+### Supported Types

-ReCoTeC are able to handle the following Types as Key or Value:
+ReCoTeC are able to handle the following Types as Key or Value type:

- - All Types which QVariant is able to serialize to QByteArray
+ - All Types which QVariant is able from/to serialize to QByteArray
  - All classes which inherits from google::protobuf::Message
- - Integral Types are able to become serialized in binary or as string
+ - Integral Types are able to become serialized into binary or string format

+### Available Container Types
 ReCoTeC currently supports the following container types:
  - RedisHash< Key, Value > - Hash-table-based dictionary
+	 - act as [Redis hash][redis-hashes-explained]
-	 - function signatures taken from Qt's QHash
+	 - reimplement all possible public function signatures of [QHash][qhash-public-signature]
-	 - O(1) lookups on key
+	 - O(1) lookups on key (by redis)
 	 - unsorted

 ### How to compile?
 **Static:**
 In your Project file:
 ```qmake
 include(recotec.pri)
 ```
 **Dynamic:**
 1. compile recotec.pro
-2. make the compiled library available to your qt build system
+2. make the compiled library and headers available to your qt build system
 3. add the following to your pro file:
 ```qmake
 LIBS += -lrecotec